 The intermediate series of asanas works on the nervous system.
 A student begins to learn intermediate once primary series is completed and – importantly – fully integrated into your life.
 The advanced series work on further levels of strength and stability.

 On entering the Ashtanga Bristol yoga shala you will notice that students of all abilities practise alongside one another.
 There is no separate class for ‘beginners’ or ‘advanced’ students.
 Similarly, there is no instructor at the front calling out the movements, as is often the norm in Western yoga classes.

-Every student you see at our shala has been taught how to do each pose one-on-one with their teacher.
-Each day they arrive at a time to suit their schedule, roll out their mat and begin to practice.
+Every student you see at our shala has been taught how to do each and every pose one-on-one with their teacher.
+Each day they arrive at a time to suit their schedule, roll out their mat and begin to practice the movements they have been taught.
 The teacher (and possibly assistant, if the room is busy) moves around the room teaching each student individually: providing help, adjustments and new asanas as necessary.

 The idea of this can seem daunting if you are new.
 Some assume they must ‘know what they are doing’ before arriving.
 This could not be further from the truth!
 When you come and experience this style of learning and teaching for yourself you will realise how beneficial it is to learn yoga in this setting.

 The Mysore room is the safest place to learn yoga precisely because the teacher is focused on each student as an individual.
 You will learn the sequence of yoga poses at a rate that is right for you, to ensure safe and steady progress over time.
 You will receive personalised, individual attention and teaching every single time you come to class.

 What works for one person doesn’t necessarily work for another.
 Yoga is not designed to be taught in a large group along the lines of an exercise class.
 It is a tradition passed down from teacher to student in person.
 There is no better way to learn yoga than one-on-one with a teacher who has been taught in exactly the same way.